 With two days, you can spend one day diving the southern islands and on the second day dive the northern islands.
 The best visibility is September to November, although July-August and December-February are still good.

-A special thanks to James Ian from Travel Collecting for sharing why Channel Islands National Park is a great diving destination.
+A special thanks to James Ian from Parks Collecting for sharing why Channel Islands National Park is a great diving destination.

 There are many national parks across the US that frequently fly under the radar simply because they don’t have the reputation or perhaps recognition that they deserve.
 Congaree National Park in South Carolina is a perfect example.
 It may not have the expansive vistas such as those that you can see at the Grand Canyon or Yellowstone but what it does possess is an inherent beauty that should not be forgotten.